Google Directory: Information

-All of the Google Directory was based on the Open Directory Project.
+The Google Directory was based on the Open Directory Project.
+Unlike the keyword search function of Google, the directory organization was created by humans.

 Structure

 Main page

-The main page had links to the 14 main categories, along with the World and Kids and Teens links.
-There was a big search box on top that allowed users to search the Google Directory.
+The main page had links to the 16 main categories, along with the World and Kids and Teens links.
+There was a search box on top that allowed users to search the Google Directory.
 On top of that was the slogan in green letters: "The web organized by topic into categories."
 On top of that were links to other Google services.